momentohq/client-sdk-javascript/examples/deno/http-api/README.md

 # Using Momento Cache and HTTP API Inside a Deno Runtime

 This example shows how to use Momento Cache via the Momento HTTP API inside of a [Deno](https://deno.land/) runtime.

+The HTTP API is lightweight in that you won't need any additional dependencies beyond what Deno requires and you can use the standard `fetch` HTTP client methods.
+However, it only provides a basic subset of all of the Momento APIs, such as `get`, `set`, and `delete`, and is currently only available if you use AWS as your cloud provider.

 ## Getting Started